 Some information has been withheld from public access for privacy reasons.
 Aboriginal and Torres Strait Islander peoples tracing their families may look at the files.
 This is because the National Archives signed memorandums of understanding (MOU) with Aboriginal advisory groups in Victoria, the Northern Territory and South Australia.

 You will need to fill out a form to see the files under the MOU.
 Our staff can help with this.

 If you can’t visit a National Archives office, we can supply photocopies of the files.
 There is no charge if you are researching for family reunion under the MOU.

 It’s important to remember that, if you read about other people, you must keep it confidential.

 Not all families are mentioned in our files and not all files are indexed because there are so many.
 Once you’ve read a file, you might find it only contains a small amount of information.

-Please contact us if you would like National Archives staff to search the Bringing Them Home name index for you or need help finding information about your family, please complete an enquiry form.
+If you would like National Archives staff to search the Bringing Them Home name index for you or need help finding information about your family, please complete an enquiry form.

 You can also call or visit us at one of our state and territory offices: